 Algae, algae, algae.
 That nasty green slimy, scummy stuff that floats, hoovers, and clogs up everything when it gets out of hand.
+It’s time for the best algae eaters.

 And if you’re keeping aquariums and haven’t been a long-time aquarist, you may well be wondering what the best ways to get rid of this nasty stuff is.